MENTAL HEALTH AMERICA OF THE MIDSOUTH

 #2 Ethical & Person-Centered Decision-Making

-Apply ethical, person-centered, and interdisciplinary approaches to support informed decision-making around housing transitions, aging in place, discharge planning, and homelessness among older adult populations.
+Apply ethical, person-centered, and interdisciplinary approaches to support informed decision-making around transitions, aging in place, discharge planning, and homelessness among older adult populations.

 #3 Strategies for Collaborative Housing Solutions

-Develop practical strategies and collaborative solutions that enhance housing stability, promote autonomy and dignity, and strengthen connections between healthcare, behavioral health, and community-based supports.
+Develop practical strategies and collaborative solutions that enhance stability, promote autonomy and dignity, and strengthen connections between healthcare, behavioral health, and community-based supports.

 Our Continuing Education Sponsors